Delivering solutions to the fusion exhaust challenge.

-ORNL’s Power Exhaust and Particle Control (PEPC) group is developing technologies to control plasma behavior and manage extreme conditions at the edge of fusion plasmas.
+ORNL’s Power Exhaust and Particle Control (PEPC) group is developing techniques to manage extreme conditions and control plasma dynamics at the edge of fusion plasmas.

-The PEPC group is enabling the precise control of plasma behavior by performing experiments to validate computational models, innovating new methods to sense and control plasma conditions, and developing plasma-facing components to support the operation of future fusion energy systems.
+The PEPC group is enabling control of the plasma boundary behavior by performing experiments to validate computational models, innovating new methods to sense and control plasma conditions, and developing plasma-facing components to support the operation of future fusion energy systems.

 Integrating theory, simulation, and experimentation